by Arianne Hermida

-In the maps that follow we track the geography of the BPP in the six metropolitan areas where the Panthers enrolled that largest number of members and made the greatest impact: Oakland-SF Bay Area; New York; Chicago; Los Angeles; Seattle; Philadelphia.
+In the maps that follow we track the geography of the BPP in the six metropolitan areas where the Panthers enrolled the most members and made the greatest impact: Oakland-SF Bay Area; New York; Chicago; Los Angeles; Seattle; Philadelphia.
 The maps show BPP offices, facilities, and the location of key events, combining historic images when we have them with google street views of the locations today.
 Arianne Hermida researched and coordinates this section.

 Oakland - San Francisco - Berkeley- Richmond

 The Harlem chapter may have been the first unit of the Black Panther Party organized outside of the Bay Area.
 Expanding quickly, the chapter issued a regular bulletin called the People's Community News.
 With the Harlem unit serving as headquarters, branch offices were established in Brooklyn, the Bronx, Mt.
 Vernon, Corona-East Elmhurst, Staten Island and Jamaica.
 The BPP created an array of social programs including a free community health center, two free breakfast programs, and the Black Panther Athletic Club, a youth group.
 The New York BPP chapter was particularly active in organizing public demonstrations beginning with Free Huey rallies and then turning to the defense of 21 New York Panthers who were indicted in 1969 on charges related to an alleged bomb plot of department stores, a streetcar, and a police station.
 Disagreements with the national office over support for imprisoned members and other issues came to a head in 1971 when the New York Panther organization broke with Oakland and established a new East Coast Black Panther Party with its own newspaper, Right On.
 But under constant pressure from the police and FBI, the new organization carried on, finally closing its office in 1981..